NOGIT007/saas-to-neo4j-sync-template/README.md

 **Production-ready template for syncing any SaaS API to Neo4j graph database.**

-Battle-tested patterns extracted from real-world Severa API integration.
+Battle-tested patterns extracted from real-world example API integration.
 Skip 20-30 hours of setup and get straight to building your knowledge graph.

 ---